-When a user changes the preferences for a specific consent topic from opt-in to opt-out or vice versa, a popup window is presented to confirm the selection.
-This popup includes the opt-in (or opt-out) text that was defined at the consent configuration.
+When a user changes consent topic preferences (example: from opt-in to opt-out), a dislog box displays to confirm the selection.
+This dialog box includes the opt-in or opt-out text defined in the consent configuration.

 Consent History

-Any change that the customer performed on the consent preferences (opt-in/opt-out) is registered at the system for audit purposes, and is presented to the customer at the Consent History tab:
+Any change that the customer performed in the consent preferences (example: opt-in or opt-out) is registered in the system for audit purposes.
+The change can be viewed in the Consents History tab.